Ryan Edmondson: Central Coast Mariners

 On 26 January 2024, Edmondson joined A-League Men club Central Coast Mariners on a two-and-a-half-year contract.
 The move saw him reunite with former Leeds United youth coach Mark Jackson.
 On 13 February, Edmondson his first career hat-trick in a 4–0 win over Phnom Penh Crown in the AFC Cup Zonal semi-finals.
 He was part of the Mariners' Championship, Premiership and AFC Cup winning 2023–24 season.
 In the A-League Grand final, Edmondson scored a brace in a 3–1 victory over Melbourne Victory and was awarded the Joe Marston Medal as the best player of the match.
 The AFC Cup title was secured with a 1–0 victory over Lebanese side Al Ahed.
 He suffered a shoulder injury in the AFC Champions League Elite in February 2025 and was ruled out for the rest of the 2024–25 season.
+On 26 January 2026, he left the club, having scored nine goals in 48 appearances in all competitions during his time there.

+St Patrick's Athletic

+On 27 January 2026, Edmondson signed for League of Ireland Premier Division club St Patrick's Athletic.
+On 8 February, he made his debut for the club in the opening game of the season, a 0–0 draw with Bohemians at the Aviva Stadium.
+On 6 March, Edmondson scored his first goals for the club, scoring a spectacular volley to give them the lead, followed by a back post header to put them 2–0 up in an eventual 3–2 victory away to Shelbourne in the Dublin Derby at Tolka Park.
+The following week, he scored the equaliser with a front post header from a James Brown corner in an eventual 4–1 win at home to Drogheda United at Richmond Park.
+On 3 April, he scored his side's second goal in a 4–1 win at home to Sligo Rovers.
+On 24 April, Edmondson scored a brace in a 3–1 victory at home to Dublin rivals Bohemians, putting his side back top of the league and taking him to the top of the league's goalscoring charts.
+On 1 May, he opened the scoring with a back post header from a Zack Elbouzedi cross in an eventual 2–2 draw with Galway United at Eamonn Deacy Park.
+On 8 May, he scored the final goal of the game in a 4–1 victory at home to Waterford.
+On 3 July, Edmondson ended a six-game goal drought by opening the scoring in a 3–0 win over Galway United at Richmond Park.
+He then went on a ten-game goal drought in all competitions before scoring the final goal in a 4–0 win away to Dundalk on 14 September with a header after coming off the bench, for his tenth goal of the season.